Agribusiness, Food, and Consumer Economics Research Center (AFCERC)

 Center for Phage Technology

-Bacteriophages or phage, are viruses that kill bacteria.
+Bacteriophages or phage are viruses that kill bacteria.
 Coupled with modern DNA-based biotechnology, phage has enormous potential as “green” anti-bacterial agents.
 The Center for Phage Technology (CPT) investigates the application of phage to combat bacterial infections in humans, animals, and plants to promote food safety; protect against potential bacteriological weapons; and prevent or mitigate the deleterious effects of bacterial contamination, degradation, and corrosion in the petroleum industry.

 Center for Structural Biology